One of the pages you rarely think about is your error page.

 1. Photo: use a photo of you while visually telling the story of the words on the page.
 Here are some great examples:

 Surfin’ ain’t easy, and right now, you’re lost at sea.
-But don’t worry; simply pick an option from the list below, and you’ll be back out riding the waves of the Internet in no time.
+But don’t worry; simply pick an option from the list below, and you’ll be back riding the waves of the Internet in no time.

 4. Have a call to action: After your apology and alternatives, it’s time to engage them and I personally consider it a great opportunity to invite them to sign up for your newsletter.